Laravel 11 for Beginners: Collections for Data Handling

 Filtering Data

-Imagine you want to filter out posts with less than 100 views:
+Imagine you want to filter posts with more than 10,000 views:

 <?php